LuzYang/LuzYang/README.md

 ## Hi there 👋
+I am a first-year student majoring in Industrial Information Technology, at LAB University of Applied Sciences.
+I hope that one day I can create my own AI model for self-dialogue and other interesting AI tools.
 <!--
 **LuzYang/LuzYang** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.